Extend the Support for Trafficked People program

 - clients are supported to participate in criminal justice processes and uphold their legal rights

-- clients have increased support for legal, medical, mental health and accommodation issues.
+- clients have support for legal, medical, mental health and accommodation issues.